 When people were addressing Jesus, they frequently used the word “lord”.
 For some, this was just a polite form of address, comparable to our use of “sir”.
 But others used this word to express their faith that Jesus was not an ordinary human.
 He was the Son of God, and therefore should be addressed with the same title as God.
 This becomes very clear after Jesus’ resurrection when the apostle Thomas addresses Him as: “My Lord and my God” (John 20:28).

 This use of “Lord” for Jesus has become common practice for later Christians.
 New Testament letters provide countless examples, sometimes combined with other titles, e.g. “Lord Jesus Christ” (Acts 20:21) or “Lord Jesus” (1 Corinthians 5:4).
-1 Corinthians 12:3 even mentions the confession that “Jesus is Lord” as the distinguishing mark of a true, Spirit-filled Christian since no one else would recognize Jesus as God.
+Romans 10:9 and 1 Corinthians 12:3 even mention the confession that “Jesus is Lord” as the distinguishing mark of a true, Spirit-filled Christian since no one else would recognize Jesus as God.

 Lord, lord, or Lord?